 Internally, the tool should function by first processing a ‘format definition’ which defines the structure and mapping of the input file to the output Access file.
 The format definition will provide the tool with information on which tables and fields from the input file need to be mapped to the output Access file so that it may internally generate appropriate data structures.
 This format definition will initially target only fixed-width files but future compatibility with character-separated files should be kept in mind.
 The exact specification for this format definition will be covered later or in a future document and must be adequately documented for end-users.
 No program code will be created for assisting with the generation of this format file.
 Once internalized, the format definition will be applied to each row of the input file and tokens will be transferred to an internal copy of the Access table and field specified in the format definition.
 Datatype conversions will be based on the datatype in the Access file and will be automatic, there will be no way to circumvent this conversion.
 Any errors that result from an improper conversion or a datatype mismatch should halt processing of the file and display a useful error message in an area of the tool screen dedicated to process and error logging.
-Any error that occur while parsing the format definition shoud also halt execution and display in the logging area.
-Once the entire source datafile has been read in successfully, the interal data representation will be loaded into the Access target file with appropriate identity fields as specified in the DIS Access file specification, these identity field can be added into the data set whenever it is most apropos. (there’s a document for this, right?)
+Any errors that occur while parsing the format definition shoud also halt execution and display in the logging area.
+Once the entire source datafile has been read successfully, the interal data representation will be loaded into the Access target file with appropriate identity fields as specified in the DIS Access file specification.
+These identity fields can be added into the data set whenever it is most apropos.

 The tool should feature a ‘simple’ interface; it has no need for menus, multiple screens or any ‘advanced’ options.
 File selection dialogs, functional buttons and a log display should be all that is required.
 The tool should be able to be run in four user-actions: selecting a format file, selecting an input file, selecting an output MDB file and starting the process (button click).
 To further streamline future executions of the tool, all of the user’s file path selections can be persisted between sessions.